 With so much smog in the air, it’s a wonder these people aren’t dead, a wonder that they can breathe at all.

 Then there’s the noise.
-Sirens blaring, people yelling, machinery running, cars honking, and those damn pedestrian crosswalks are always chirping.
+Sirens blaring, people yelling, machinery running, cars honking, and those damn pedestrian crosswalks always chirping.
 There’s no such thing as silence in the city.
 That’s the thing that I’ve come to miss the most.

 I walk down the gray river sidewalk, following the blacktop road of yet another busy street.
 The rain is falling hard today, whispering sweetly as I let enough of it fall onto my blond hair that I look as drenched as anyone else walking the street.
 I repel it from my clothes, however, not fond of the idea of my clothing chafing me.
 As discreetly as I can, I channel air from the heavens to clear away the taste of oily exhaust, thick in the air.
 My fingers twitch to touch greenery, but the most there is around here are the trees planted into the sidewalk—the sidewalk!
-Whatever heathen thought that was a “good idea” deserves to be left in the wilderness to learn to appreciate the life of trees, of nature, of the elements.
+Whatever heathen thought that was a “good idea” deserves to be left in the wilderness to learn to appreciate the life of trees, nature, and the elements.

 Every tree I pass, I brush my fingers over the bark, a piece of my power channeling into and revitalizing the strong roots.
 Those, at least, are fighting back, tearing up the prison of their concrete encasings.
 I give them a push toward reclaiming the earth as theirs.